sashperso/satellite-hc/README.md

 **How to Generate the PDF Report:**

-IMPORTANT: Ensure you have changed the customer variables listed in vars/customer-vars.adoc prior to commencing these steps.
+IMPORTANT: Ensure you have changed the customer variables listed in vars/customer-vars.adoc prior to commencing the PDF Generation.

+**Variables explained:**
+- /vars/customer-vars.adoc --> These variables are where the customer name, customer, and the customer short name are inserted.
+You can use these to further customise the report content.
+The variables outlined here are the ones that help name the PDF report, so please take care to fill this out.
+- /vars/document-vars.adoc --> This document-vars.adoc file contains mainly static/routine variables for the CER.
+It should not contain customer specific variables related to the customer name and related information.
+You should not need to change these to run the PDF generation script.
+- /vars/redhat-vars.adoc --> This contains short names for products.
+Now, you can for instance write {rhel} in the CER which will render to the full product name.
+- /vars/render-vars.adoc --> This describes how the file is created.
+Might be put into the styles/pdf later.
+This probably won't need to be changed for the report either.

+**Generating the PDF report:**
 ```
 $ cd ~/automated_satellite_health_check
 $ sh generate-pdf -f 'satellite_hc_report"<satellite_hostname>".doc'
 ```
 This will produce a ready-to-use report.
 If you wish to add any additional sections, topics, or discussion (such as filling out the tables within the document), you will have to edit the .adoc file that is autopopulated by the ansible playbooks.

-[NOTE] The .pdf file formatting is currently being developed to stylistically be inline with Red Hat standards.
-At present it is just the asciidoc formatting.
+Otherwise, if you think there is an important section missing, feel free to reach out and we can add the feature in.

 [NOTE] Use sh generate-pdf -h to learn more about the PDF generation options available to you.

 *******

-# Project Benefits
+# Project Rationale
 ### Strengths
 - Ansible is agentless, so as long as the controller has an ssh connection (or is local), then it is possible to run an Ansible automated health check across a large fleet.
 - Ansible is declarative code, therefore it is easier to read because developers state what they want the program to do, rather than describe how to do it.